aws-powertools/powertools-lambda-java/docs/upgrade.md

 ## Idempotency utility split into sub-modules by provider

-The Idempotency utility was split from a common `powertools-idempotency` package into individual packages for different persistence store providers.
-The main business logic now stays in the `powertools-idempotency-core` package.
+The Idempotency utility was split from the common `powertools-idempotency` package into individual packages for different persistence store providers.
+The main business logic is now in the `powertools-idempotency-core` package.

 You should now include the `powertools-idempotency-core` package as an AspectJ library and the provider package like `powertools-idempotency-dynamodb` as a regular dependency.